tlk13/ML/README.md

  ML

-This is a file for my ML code, mostly written in python3, marked otherwise if necessary
+This is a repository for my ML code, mostly written in python3, marked otherwise if necessary